SsODNet: The Solar system Open Database Network: Selection of the best estimates:

 The most recent and largest update on asteroid proper elements is provided by the Asteroid Families Portal\footnote{\url{http://asteroids.matf.bg.ac.rs/fam/}} \citep{2019EPSC...13.1671N}.
-It thus prevails on the others, and we included it in \ssodnet.\datacloud to report proper elements of SSOs in \ssocard.
-As Jupiter Trojans and KBOs are not reported in this catalog, we complement it with the proper elements for these populations from AstDyS.
+It thus prevails over the others and we included it in \ssodnet.\datacloud to report proper elements of SSOs in \ssocard.
+As Jupiter Trojans and KBOs are not reported in this catalog, we complemented it with the proper elements for these populations from AstDyS.